sunomad/sport_bet_api/COMMENTS.md

 They might be confused, send 'Manchester City' instead of 'Manchester United', but still complain to us because they bet on the wrong match.

+The tests are using the Codeception framework.
+I decided to do API testing instead of unit testing.
+Besides the methods in BookRepository.php, there is not much that can be unit tested.
 The tests are now restoring the database with a dump file, in real life I don't do that.
 I would use the migration scripts to setup the structure, and have a few classes to pre populate the database with the necessary data.
 I would also use a separate test database.
+I would also write tests to cover the validation mechanism.